 Perhaps you’re in the middle of a huge grief experience and love is the last thing on your mind.
-Your broken heart feels as though it can’t focus on anything but your present pain.
+Your broken heart feels as though it can’t focus on anything else but your present pain.

 There are many reasons – spoken and unspoken – why some are less than enthusiastic about February 14: the day of love, chocolate, and roses.

 This past week, I’ve seen so many blogs with helpful lists of Valentine’s advice.
 What to do…what not to do…what to avoid…where to go…where not to go…the advice is as numerous as the lists.
-I actually had spent several hours writing a list, but my computer crashed and it was all lost.
-I’m now glad it was, even though it was very frustrating at the time, because I think this post is much more real, heartfelt, realistic and authentic than the original list I came up with.

-As I kept pondering Valentine’s Day, I realized that lists can be a huge source of help – because face it…some people do not have a romantic bone in their body and they need all the help they can get – but by following lists, it still keeps the focus exclusively on the romantic facets of the holiday.
+As I kept pondering Valentine’s Day, I realized lists can be a huge source of help – because face it…some people do not have a romantic bone in their body and they need all the help they can get – but by following lists, it still keeps the focus exclusively on the romantic aspects of the holiday.

 And I think that’s a big problem.

 I remember times in the past that I could have been the president of the “Valentine’s Day Sucks Club.”
-During these times, I was in the midst of certain grief experiences.
+During these times, I was in the middle of certain grief experiences.
 And I get it…because I remember holidays not being so great during those times.